BentoBoxWorld/docs/docs/gamemodes/CaveBlock/index.md

 CaveBlock is an addon for BentoBox, so to run CaveBlock, you must have BentoBox installed.
 It is not a Bukkit plugin and trying to use it as one will not work.

-## Translation

-As most of BentoBox projects, CaveBlock Addon is translatable in any language.
-Everyone can contribute, and translate some parts of the addon in their language via [GitLocalize](https://gitlocalize.com/repo/2968).
-If your language is not in the list, please contact to developers via Discord and it will be added there.

 ## Installation

 0. Install BentoBox and run it on the server at least once to create its data folders.